hallez/tempcon_pub/README.md

 1. Python scripts assume you are running them from terminal within the `<repo-dir`.

 ## Excluded subjects
-* s1: only has 59 trials in run 3; currently excluding until figure out a subject-specific way to handle different trial numbers
+R-formatted list: `exclude_subjects <- c("s1", "s2", "s3", "s11", "s13", "s15", "s24", "s26")`
+Matlab-formatted list: `config.exclude_subjects = [1, 2, 3, 11, 13, 15, 24, 26];`
+To print out information about excluded runs and subjects, `python scripts/tabulate_exclusions.py`
+* s1: problem at data collection, unsure what happened but missing one trial in each run; excluding entirely just to be safe
 * s2: data were incorrectly oriented at acquisition, and don't have item recog data
 * s3: no item recog data
-* s7: exclude runs 4 and 5 because incorrect logfiles were used; excluding temporarily from some R scripts until change scripts to deal with subject-specific exceptions
+* s7: exclude runs 4 and 5 because incorrect logfiles were used
 * s8: exclude encoding list 8, had to restart this list at encoding and subject may have double-seen items
 * s11: excessive motion in T2; unable to reliably trace subfields
 * s13: experimenter error in which files were run; subject did not see proper counterbalancing of stimuli
-* s14: excluding temporarily from some R scripts until change scripts to deal with subject-specific exceptions
+* s14: exclude encoding list 8 items b/c had to restart list and subject may have seen some items twice
+   * missing some temporal and question source memory data; excluded from relevant behavior analyses, but not rsa (since this only depends on item recognition data)
-* s15: exclude run 1 because subject saw first few stimuli twice when re-started this run at the scanner; excluding temporarily from some R scripts until change scripts to deal with subject-specific exceptions
+* s15: exclude run 1 because subject saw first few stimuli twice when re-started this run at the scanner
+  * excluding run 1 in addition to excluding runs 3-6 due to motion means only one run (run 2) remains; therefore, exclude this subject entirely.
 * s24: too much motion to trace T2
 * s25: exclude encoding list 1, had to restart this list and subject saw multiple times
 * s26: missing temporal source memory data
-* s32: excluding temporarily from some R scripts until change scripts to deal with subject-specific exceptions

 ## Behavioral analyses:
 1. Load in data from Presentation and re-format into R: `load_data.R`